 - Text Examples: Text specific examples of analysis and the implications for instructional planning

 Educators will have the opportunity to learn virtually, try out and give input on our evolving resource bank, and examine text-based sample resources by grade level bands.
-This course will also include an optional webinar (1 hour) as an extension/culmination of the work.
-Registration will close on June 6 or when the course reaches capacity.
 See this flyer or the accordion below to review the course sequence, goals, and requirements.

 Primary Audience: K-12 literacy teachers, curriculum specialists, coaches/literacy leaders.

-Certificate: Participants who complete all three modules of this course by July 24 will receive a professional learning certificate for 5-hours.
-Participants will also have the opportunity to receive an additional 1-hour certificate for attending the webinar extension.
+Certificate: After completing the three modules in this course, participants will receive a professional learning certificate for 5-hours.
 Please reach out to your school district to ensure they will accept these certificates.

-PLEASE NOTE: Coursework for all three modules must be completed by the course close date on July 24th in order to receive a professional learning certificate.
-After that time, course content will remain available, but the course will no longer be monitored.
+Coursework for all three modules must be completed by the course close date on 1/9/23 in order to receive your professional learning certificate.
+After that time, the course content will remain available to you, but the course will no longer be monitored.

 Overview: In this module, participants will closely consider how identity shows up in the classroom.
 They will consider how their own identity, the identities of their students, and the identities of the authors of the texts used for instruction impact text selection and use, and why this matters in the classroom.
 When educators are (1) able to deeply interrogate their own identities, perspectives, and assumptions and (2) discover the importance of utilizing students' identities for overall learning, then they will be better positioned to foster the language and literacy skills, intellect, criticality, and joy that all students are entitled to.